 - People that bring you down a lot.
 Yes, you prioritise having a social life and family & friends – BUT if anyone is causing you more hassle than help – then they are clutter

 - Things you are doing because you’ve always done them.
 You can free up time by re-thinking lots of things you do in your life.

 - Things taking up your headspace.
 You are cluttering your mind with your thoughts – so why not get them down in a planner/diary and free up the space again.
 You will feel so much better having them in the ‘right’ place.

-So – define clutter, and you are so much more capable and empowered to being able to do something about it.
+So – define WHAT IS clutter, THEN you’re so much more capable and empowered to being able to do something about it.

-Can you now identify the clutter you have by using the definition of clutter I’ve given in this article?
+Can you now identify the items you have by using the definition of clutter I’ve given in this article?

 Identifying and understanding the meaning of clutter in your own life will help you to work out the best way to deal with it, once and for all.